Do Go On - 361 - The Hollywood Bandit

 His lawyer, Sean Newman, told a receptionist,

-she agreed that William Scott Scurlock was a knockout and dated him.
+she agreed that William Scott Scurlock was a knockout and dated him

-If you were to see him on the street, even if you hadn't shaved for a couple of days,
+if you were to see him on the street even if you hadn't shaved for a couple of days

-he still looked good.
+he still looked good

-He was very physically fit.
+he was very physically fit

-And how they were so keen.
+that's so weird and how like they were so keen

 Just publish a photo.